 Environmental scientists are at the sharp end of dealing with the challenges that face our world, managing our natural environments sustainably and seeking ways to balance this with economic and social concerns.

-Southampton has an international reputation for a wide range of environmental research activities, including ocean and Earth science, chemistry, geography, biological sciences and environmental engineering.
-All of these expert specialisms feed into our interdisciplinary degrees in Environmental Sciences, offering diverse choice and opportunities for our students.
+Southampton has an international reputation for a wide range of environmental research activities, including ocean and earth science, chemistry, geography, biological sciences and environmental engineering.
+These expert specialisms feed into our interdisciplinary degrees in Environmental Science, offering diverse choice and opportunities for our students.